 How might the taxation of capital gains be improved?

 Taxing capital gains at the same rates as ordinary income would simplify the tax system by removing major incentives for tax sheltering and other attempts to manipulate the system.
 This could be accomplished by taxing accrued capital gains on an annual basis.

 Finally, if Congress is concerned about the potential double taxation of corporate earnings, it might integrate the two levels of taxes on corporate income.
 That is, Congress could tax corporate earnings only once, taxing the corporation or its shareholders but not both.
-The US Treasury (1992) has laid out several options for such integration.
+The US Department of the Treasury (1992) has laid out several options for such integration.

 Burman, Leonard E. 1999.
 The Labyrinth of Capital Gains Tax Policy: A Guide for the Perplexed.
 Washington, DC: Brookings Institution Press.

 ———.
 2012.
 “Tax Reform and the Tax Treatment of Capital Gains.”
-Testimony of Leonard E. Burman before the House Committee on Ways and Means and the Senate Committee on Finance, Washington, DC, Sept.
-20.
+Testimony of Leonard E. Burman before the House Committee on Ways and Means and the Senate Committee on Finance, Washington, DC, September 20.

 Rosenthal, Steven M. 2014.
 “Abuse of Structured Financial Products: Misusing Basket Options to Avoid Taxes and Leverage Limits.”
-Testimony before the US Senate Permanent Subcommittee on Investigations of the Committee on Homeland Security and Governmental Affairs, July 22.
+Testimony before the US Senate Permanent Subcommittee on Investigations of the Committee on Homeland Security and Governmental Affairs, Washington, DC, July 22.

 US Department of the Treasury.
 1992.
 “Integration of the Individual and Corporate Tax Systems.”
 Washington, DC: US Department of the Treasury.